topoftheblock/ChatBundestag/README.md

-# Parliamentary Protocol Parser & AI Assistant
+# Parliamentary Protocol Parser & Advanced GraphRAG Assistant

-> A Java application for parsing XML protocols from the German Bundestag, loading them into a Neo4j graph database, and enabling natural-language querying via an AI-powered RAG pipeline.
+A Java application for parsing XML protocols from the German Bundestag, loading them into an embedded Neo4j graph database, and enabling highly contextual, natural-language querying via an advanced GraphRAG (Retrieval-Augmented Generation) pipeline.

 ---